deepak-acharya-97/dynamic-programming-practice-java-python/README.md

 **ugly-number** | Finding nth ugly number *(Ugly numbers are numbers whose only prime factors are `2, 3 or 5`.)* | [Click Here](https://www.geeksforgeeks.org/ugly-numbers/)
 **fibonacii-series** | Finding nth fibonacii number _(Implemented different algorithms of optimization)_ | [Click Here](https://www.geeksforgeeks.org/program-for-nth-fibonacci-number/)
 **catalan-number** | Count the number of expressions containing n pairs of parentheses which are correctly matched.
 For n = 3, possible expressions are `((())), ()(()), ()()(), (())(), (()())`. | [Click Here](https://www.geeksforgeeks.org/program-nth-catalan-number/)
+**rod-cutting** | Given a rod of length n inches and an array of prices that contains prices of all pieces of size smaller than n.
+Determine the maximum value obtainable by cutting up the rod and selling the pieces. | [Click Here](https://www.geeksforgeeks.org/cutting-a-rod-dp-13/)